patlee12/user-management/README.md

 ## Create .env file in root directory (Required!)

 Template for environment file please generate all your own passwords (replace generic passwords like "adminpassword") by following the instructions in the comments.
-Please copy the following and add it to a .env file:
+Please copy the following and add it to a .env file in the root level of project repository:

 ```bash
 # Make your own passwords!!
 Use open SSL to generate your own secret.